Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 # ZK SNARKS Introduction

 ## Prerequisite(What is ZK SNARKS)
-[Zero-knowledge proofs](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf) were first introduced by Shafi Goldwasser, Silvio Micali and Charles Rackoff.
+[Zero-knowledge proofs](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf) (**ZKP**) were first introduced by Shafi Goldwasser, Silvio Micali and Charles Rackoff.
 A zero-knowledge proof allows one party, the prover, to convince another party, the verifier, that a given statement is true, without revealing any information beyond the validity of the statement itself.

-A `zkSNARK`(zero-knowledge succinct non-interactive argument of knowledge) is a variant of a zero-knowledge proof that enables a prover to succinctly convince any verifier of the validity of a given statement and achieves computational zero-knowledge without requiring interaction between the prover and any verifier.
+`zkSNARK`(zero-knowledge succinct non-interactive argument of knowledge) is a variant of a zero-knowledge proof that enables a prover to succinctly convince any verifier of the validity of a given statement without revealing any information apart from the statement itself and without interaction between the prover and any verifier.
-> Zero knowledge proof can be divided into two categories:
+> ZKP can be divided into two categories:
->* **Interactive zero knowledge proof**: The prover 𝒫 sends data to the verifier 𝒱, and the verifier 𝒱 also needs to send a challenge random number to the prover 𝒫. This interaction is similar to that of the TCP/IP protocol.
-Through multiple interactions, the verifier can verify the correctness of prover.
+>* **Interactive**: In this type of ZKP, interactions between the Prover and the Verifier are required.
+In one round of interation, the verifier 𝒱 needs to send a challenge to the prover 𝒫 and the prover P will response.
+The interaction is similar to that of the TCP/IP protocol.
+Through multiple rounds of interaction, the verifier can verify the correctness of prover's statement.
->* **Non interactive proof**: The prover 𝒫 generates a proof and sends it to the verifier 𝒱. The challenge random number is obtained by the prover based on the current data hash, and the difficulty of manipulating the challenge random number is the same as that of POW, making the scheme secure.
-The verifier 𝒱 only needs to verify consistency.
-There is no other additional data interaction in this process.
+>* **Non-interactive**: Interation between the prover P and the verifier 𝒱 is not required in this type of ZKP.
+The non-interactive ZKP can usually be obtained from an interactive ZKP by using the [Fiat-Shamir Transform](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic#cite_note-1) in the Random Oracle model.
+In practice, the Random Oracle is usually instantiated by the collision-resistant cryptographic hash functions.
+By this technique, the prover can generate randomness (used for the hidden challenge) on behalf of the verifier.
 Similar to the process where a user sends an ECDSA signature for consensus node consistency verification, the entire process only involves one data transmission.

-zkSNARKs can be used to prove and verify, in zero-knowledge, the integrity of computations, expressed as NP statements.
-A prover with knowledge of the witness for the NP statement can produce a succinct proof that attests to the truth of the NP statement.
-Anyone can then verify this short proof, which offers the following properties:
+zkSNARKs can be used to prove and verify the validity of a general statement.
+A prover with the knowledge of the witness for a statement can produce a succinct proof non-interactively that attests to the truth of this statement.
+Anyone can then efficiently verify this short proof, which offers the following properties:

-* **Zero-knowledge** - the verifier learns nothing from the proof beside the truth of the statement (i.e., the value qux, in the examples above, remains secret).
+* **Zero-knowledge** - the verifier learns nothing from the proof beside the truth of the statement.
-* **Succinctness** - the proof is short and easy to verify.
+* **Succinctness** - the proof is short（a few hundred bytes） compared to the statement itself and easy to verify.
 * **Non-interactivity**: - it does not require back-and-forth interaction between the prover and the verifier.
-* **Soundness** - the proof is computationally sound (i.e., it is infeasible to fake a proof of a false NP statement).
+* **Soundness** - the proof is computationally sound (i.e., it is infeasible to fake a **valid** proof of a false statement).
 Such a proof system is also called an argument.
-* **Proof of knowledge** - the proof attests not just that the NP statement is true, but also that the prover knows why (e.g., knows a valid qux).
+* **Proof of knowledge** - the proof attests not just that the statement is true, but also that the prover knows why (e.g., has knowledge of a valid private input, this input is usually referred to as witness in ZkSnark).

 Together, these properties comprise a zkSNARK, which stands for a **Z**ero-**K**nowledge **S**uccinct **N**on-interactive **A**rgument of **K**nowledge.

-After introducing the above theory, we will use a simple scenario to illustrate ZKSNARK: Alice wants to prove to Bob that a `house(public signal)` belongs to her.
-How can she prove it to Bob without showing him the `key(private input)` of house?
+After introducing the above theory, we will use a simple scenario to illustrate how ZKP works: Alice wants to prove to Bob that a `house(public signal)` belongs to her (statement).
+How can she prove it to Bob without showing him the `key(private input or witness)` of house?
 Alice just needs to ask Bob to turn around while she opens the door to the house.
-Then, she asks Bob to turn back and show him that `the door is now open(statement)`.
+Then, she asks Bob to turn back and show him that `the door is now open(proof)`.
 This proves that the house belongs to Alice.
-In this process, Alice has not revealed any part related to her key, so it is non-interactive.
+In this process, Alice has not revealed any part related to her key, so it is **zero-knowledge**.

-In the above scenario, we can return to the NP problem mentioned earlier.
-For someone without the key (`without a private input`), the problem of opening a door is essentially `an intractable problem in polynomial time`.
-However, once a known solution is discovered (i.e., the door has been opened), a verifier can `confirm the correctness of this solution in polynomial time`.
-This is the essence of ZK-SNARKs.
-Later on, we will delve deeper into this core concept with some slightly more theoretical knowledge.
+A secure ZKP should be based on a NP problem to prevent an adversary from forging a valid proof without access to the secret witness.
+NP problem is not solvable in polynomial time, but given a solution, it can be verified in polynomial time whether the solution is correct.
+For example, in the above scenario, someone without the key (`the witness, a solution to this problem`), the problem of opening a door is essentially `an intractable problem in polynomial time`.
+However, if a key（solution） is given, a prover can easily open the door.
+Also, once the proof of a solution is discovered (i.e., the door has been opened), a verifier can `confirm the correctness of this solution in polynomial time`.
+This is the essence of **ZKP**.
+Later on, we will delve deeper into the core concept of ZkSnark and explore more features beyond general ZKP, such as succinctness and Non-interactivity.

 ## How to construct ZK SNARKS?